-The meeting with the mentor is an informational interview.
 When asking questions in an informational interview, try to make sure that most of your questions are open-ended.
-For example, don’t ask “Do you like your job?” because this question can be answered with only one word.
-Instead, ask “Why do you like your job?”
-This question will yield a useful answer.
+Instead of asking “Do you like your job?”, ask “What do you like most about your job?”
+This is likely to yield a more indepth or meaningful answer.

-Keep in mind that the more you know about the organization or occupation that your mentor is involved with, the more specific and meaningful your questions will be.
-Therefore, it is important to research the organization and/or the occupation before visiting your mentor.
-You will get more out of your interview and maybe even make a good impression on your mentor.
+Keep in mind that the more you know about the occupation and organization your mentor is involved with, the more specific or comprehensive your questions will be.
+Therefore, it is important to research the occupation and the organization before your meeting.
+This critical step will help you to maximize the interview experience and demonstrate that you've prepared for the meeting.
+It also shows that you are respectful of the mentor's time and helps you make a good impression.

 When developing your questions think about the purpose of the meeting and what you'd like to know most.
 Below are sample questions that you can ask to learn more about the occupation and how it suits you.
 Career Values are important to consider when examining whether an occupation will be satisfying for you.
-Asking questions that reflect you and your values will also help the mentor to get to know you and perhaps provide the mentor with an opportunity to offer specific advice.
+Asking questions that reflect you and your values also helps the mentor to get to know you and provides he/she with an opportunity to offer you tailored advice.
 The first group of questions below are grouped according to the different career values.

 • What gives you a sense of accomplishment in this occupation?